Property development finance

 How do lenders assess development loan applications?

-To submit a finance application for a development project, you’ll need:
+To submit a finance application for a property development project, you’ll need:

-• Proof of relevant property development experience or an suitably qualified team working with you.
+- Proof of relevant property development experience or a suitably qualified team working with you

-• A thorough and costed project plan, including materials, labour, fees and contingency.
+- A detailed and costed project plan, including materials, labour, fees and contingency

 Your lender will need to know details of the properties you intend to build, or the current state of existing buildings you plan to develop.